 Meet the Performers

 During her decade of performance with Capitol City Opera Company, Madeleine was on stages regularly in major productions, including such great operas as Suor Angelica, Don Pasquale and The Merry Wives of Windsor.
 In addition, she was chosen to perform in two special school touring shows.
 She was also very honored to have been chosen to perform in rare works, including Riders to the Sea, as well as special opportunities to perform in honor of Queen Anne and Princess Sophie of Romania.
 Proficient in sacred and early music, Madeleine was also one of eight members of an elite madrigal group for several years.
 In late 2012, Madeleine had a role in The Beggar’s Opera with fellow singer, Laura, in which they performed the “infamous cat fight” at The Philipstown Depot Theatre.
 Madeleine soon met Ed, Paul and Kim when they were all members of the former choir at St. Philip’s in the Highlands Episcopal Church, which is how the concept of founding The Brasiles Ensemble became a reality.
-Since late 2021, Madeliene joined the Christ Episcopla Church in Poughkeepsie where she continues to meet and work with new musicians.
-For nearly 23 years, Madeleine has been a professional organizer and is proud owner of Garrison Concierge.
-Most recently, she has also made he decision to return to her work the visual arts as a multimedia artist.
-Her work can be found on DeNIttoArt.
-In late 2022, she also took a position at Magazzino Italian Art.
-She and her husband, Clayton, relocated to the Hudson Valley permanently in 2010 and have two adult children; one daughter, a wife and mother for two, living in Raleigh, NC working in HR recruitment, and a son, recently married and working in DC as a U.S. trial attorney for the Dept. of Justice.
-As one of the founding members, her son, Speare performs with The Brasiles Ensemble whenever he can spare the time.
+For nearly 25 years, Madeleine has been a professional organizer and is proud owner of Garrison Concierge.
+Most recently, she has also made he decision to return to her work the visual arts as a multimedia artist, through DeNIttoArt. as well as being the curator for the NO NAME | NO SLOGAN Avant-Garde Exhibition.
+Back in 2022, she also took a position at Magazzino Italian Art.
+She and her husband, Clayton, relocated to the Hudson Valley permanently in 2010 and have two adult children; one daughter in Raleigh, NC working in HR recruitment, and a son working in DC as a U.S. trial attorney for the Dept. of Justice.
+As of this year, they now have a total of three granddaughters.
+Her son Speare performs with The Brasiles Ensemble whenever he can spare the time.
 For his bio, see Speare Hodges below.

 We applaud our instrumentalists!

-Alexandra Beliakovich ~ piano
+E843DA45-EC9C-4D44-AADC-0EAD930E934E_1_201_a Alexandra Beliakovich ~ piano

 Alexandra is a versatile Belarusian-American pianist and educator.
 As a performer, she appeared with the Belarusian Symphony, Belarusian Chamber Orchestra, Cincinnati and Manhattan School of Music Philharmonic Orchestras, Havana Symphony Orchestra and as recitalist in Belarus, China, Cuba, Japan, Poland, Spain and the USA.
 Alexandra was a prize winter in several piano competitions; she won First Prize at the Klaviermusik International Competition in Vilnius, Lithuania, Second Prize at the Fourth International Piano Competition in Panama and Second Prize at the World Piano Competition 2011.
 Alexandra’s recent engagements include concerto performances withthe Charlottesville Symphony Orchestra and the Havana Symphony Orchestra in Cuba, where her performances of Gershwin’s Concerto in F and Beethoven’s Concerto No. 5 won critical acclaim.
 As a soloist, she has also been featured on a WQXR radio broadcast and was a featured pianist at the 2018 Bar Habor Music Festival.
 Alexandra is a recipient of he scholarship from the Belarusian President’s Special Fund for Talented Youth (2004 and 2005), Roy M. Rubinstein Piano Performance Award (2010), and Helen Cohn Award (2016).
 In 2015, Alexandra was named an Oustanding Citizen of the City of New York by the City Council.
 From 2004 to 2006, Alexandra was an Advanced Student of piano and organ under Jury Gildiuk at the Belarusian State Academy of Music.
 She has since earned her Master’s and Doctoral Degrees from the Manhattan School of Music where she studied with Solomon Mikowsky.